rocky-linux/documentation/docs/books/nvchad/marksman.md

 !!! note "Root folder"

-    The concept of a "root folder" is important in the use of a language server in that in order to perform controls on the document, such as links to other files or images for example, it must have a "global view" of the project.
+    The concept of a "root folder" is important in using a language server in that to perform controls on the document, such as links to other files or images, it must have a "global view" of the project.
 We can say that "*root folders*" equates with the "*Projects*" found in graphics IDEs.

     The *root directory*, also called the "*working directory*", used by the editor for the open file, is viewable with the `:pwd` command.
-If it does not match the desired one, it is changeable with the `:lcd` command.
+It is changeable with the `:lcd` command if it does not match the desired one.
 This command reassigns the *working directory* only to that buffer, without changing any settings of the other buffers open in the editor.

 ## Use of marksman